-Over 45 graduate students are currently involved in UWIN-related research activities.
+Over 30 graduate students are currently involved in UWIN-related research activities.
 While not all students are funded directly by the project, all students are contributing to the UWIN SRN goals and objectives.
-To date the project has generated research resulting in the completion of 13 theses and 15 dissertations.
+To date the project has generated research resulting in the completion of 15 Master's theses and 19 Doctoral dissertations.